astaveski/rochester/README.md

-# rochester
+# Quantifying the Affordable Housing Gap in Rochester, NY
-A repository to quantify the affordable housing gap in Rochester, NY
+By Adam Staveski and Andrea Ringer